codedbysoumyajit/Phoenix-XShare/readme.md

 ## Key Features

-- **Encryption Toggle**: Users can enable or disable encryption for their files before uploading, ensuring extra security and privacy.
+- **Encryption Toggle**: Users can enable or disable encryption for their files. ensuring extra security and privacy.
 - **No External Dependencies**: Phoenix XShare uses a local file system for storage, eliminating the need for external databases or SFTP servers, making setup simple and hassle-free.
 - **User-Friendly Interface**: A sleek, intuitive design that makes file uploading and sharing effortless.
 - **Modern UI**: Completely revamped with a Material You-inspired design for a fresh and responsive experience across devices.